THE EROSION SERIES

 The Erosion Series is about seeing the beauty in the natural event of decay and building an aesthetic around it.
-I have recently focused this series on abstract pod imagery derived from tending my Magnolia tree.
+I have recently focused this series on abstract botanical imagery derived from tending my Magnolia tree.
 These modern botanicals and pod/seed/leaf images are either built in layers on panel or embedded within strips that form weavings representing the fiber of life.
-Like the Japanese wabi-sabi (侘寂), a world view centered on the acceptance of transience and imperfection, I repurpose and create new life out of past work or begin anew on fresh panels or paper.
+Like the Japanese wabi-sabi (侘寂), a world view centered on the acceptance of transience and imperfection (Wikipedia), I repurpose and create new life out of past work or begin anew on fresh panels or paper.
 Inside the studio and out — observing the natural decay of the life cycle has made me appreciate that within reduction the more possibility there will be.

 LIFE IS A LOOM, WEAVING ILLUSION.
 Vachel Lindsay

 This direction was started with sandpaper remnants from the reduction process of my Erosion Series panels.
 I’m a big believer in repurposing materials in the studio just as nature uses everything that decays to create new life.
 Using discarded paintings on Arches 300 LB watercolor paper, I start by painting over the existing piece allowing areas that I like to remain.
 The weavings begin with the vertical strips, (the warp), as this is the foundation of the composition.
 The horizontal strips, (the weft), are examined, used or discarded in an intuitive approach as I continue to construct the weaving.

 In Large Scale Weaving #3, I introduced a large pod shape as a bridge from the Pod paintings.
 The dark brown/black area of the pod was created with an “oil spill” — a large area of liquid asphalt suspended in oil base polyurethane.
 I chose rebar for the armature — a product of the industrial revolution which is the single most corrosive contributor of the Earth's climate change.